 - greater creativity and innovation

 - and are entrepreneurial

-Through an Active Learning approach: Problem-Based Learning, Project-centered activities, complete with labs, specialized instruction, and extensive international experience, you will develop your creative and collaborative skills, as well as your ability to adapt to new situations.
+The Parcours Ouvert also takes into account evolving learning trends.
+The Parcours Ouvert uses the Active Learning approach: Problem-Based Learning, Project-centered activities complete with labs, specialized instruction, and extensive international experience.
+You will develop your creative and collaborative skills, as well as your ability to adapt to new situations.

 - A pluridisciplinary course in general engineering covering 4 engineering and technical fields as well as management and social sciences that will prepare you to deal with large scale and complex engineering projects – See academic fields below.